 The study will pay for research-related items or services that are provided only because you are in the study.
-This includes the nasal COVID test for screening, the drug and pregnancy test for screening, and the one-time MRI visit with propofol administration.
+This includes the drug and pregnancy test for screening, and the one-time MRI visit with propofol administration.
 You should not receive a bill for any of the services you receive.
 If you receive a bill, please contact the study coordinator listed in Section 10.1.

 The study team has given you instructions about this research study.
 It is important that you follow these instructions carefully.
-If you get sick, have a medical complication, or are injured as a result of your being in the study, call Dr. Tarnal immediately at 734-936-4000 and ask to "page Dr. Tarnal".
+If you get sick, have a medical complication, or are injured because of your being in the study, call Dr. Tarnal immediately at 734-936-4000 and ask to "page Dr. Tarnal".
 The doctor will either treat you or send you to another doctor for treatment.